 The SBS AUD Capital Bond was issued to wholesale investors in the Australian Market.
-These ten year bonds are subject to a quarterly floating rate.
-The Bank has the right to repay the principal amount on or after the five-year anniversary but there is no right for a holder to redeem before maturity.
-These are issued as subordinated redeemable shares and rank behind redeemable shareholders, depositors and unsecured creditors of SBS and are subject to loss absorption provisions.
+These ten year bonds were subject to a quarterly floating rate.
+The Bank had the right to repay the principal amount on or after the five-year anniversary but there was no right for a holder to redeem before maturity.
+These were issued as subordinated redeemable shares and ranked behind redeemable shareholders, depositors and unsecured creditors of SBS and are subject to loss absorption provisions.
+The SBS AUD Capital Bond was redeemed during the year.

-During the year ended 31 March 2023, the Bank issued the 10 year SBS Capital Bonds No. 2 to retail investors.
+During the year ended 31 March 2023, the Bank launched the 10 year SBS Capital Bonds No. 2 to retail investors.
 These ten year bonds are fixed for the first five years, and are then subject to a quarterly floating rate.
 The Bank has the right to repay the principal amount on or after the five-year anniversary, subject to regulatory approval, but there is no right for a holder to redeem before maturity.
 These were issued as subordinated redeemable shares and rank behind redeemable shareholders, depositors and unsecured creditors of SBS.
-The retail order is issued continuously.
+The retail offer is issued continuously.